 Service provision transition can occur in both directions – when outsourcing for the first time, all relevant knowledge and processes need to be transferred from a client’s dedicated team to the outsourced provider.
 When bringing that responsibility back in-house, knowledge and appreciation of best practice processes must travel in the other direction.

-Many agreements form long-term relationships and over time a number of things can happen that could significantly affect the ability of your outsourced provider to satisfy the needs of the recipients of the services provided.
-These include advances in technology and political change that create an environment where previously considered boundaries that shaped solutions are no longer appropriate and, therefore, either more efficient and cost-effective solutions become available or an entire rethink is required.
+Many agreements form long-term relationships and over time a number of situations can arise that often significantly and adversely affect the ability of your outsourced provider to satisfy the needs of the recipients of the services provided.
+These include advances in technology and political change that create an environment where previously considered boundaries that shaped solutions are no longer appropriate.
+Therefore, either more efficient and cost-effective solutions become available or an entire rethink is required.

-Just think about how rapidly mobile technology has advanced and become a part of everyday working environment efficiencies, or what would happen if a change of government meant more or less funding for particular public services.
+Just think about how rapidly mobile technology (both phone and laptop) has advanced (in hardware, software and national infrastructure) to become such a vital part of everyday working environment efficiencies.
+Alternatively, consider what would happen if a change of government meant more or less funding for particular public services.
 There are many such examples that you could think of which would mean agreements and solutions drawn up one, five or even ten years ago are no longer suited to needs.